LowellInstruments/ddt/README.md

 - The ``./dt_install_crontab.sh`` script installs a crontab that runs and monitors the DDH.

-- The cell capabilities are installed by doing:
+- Optional.
+Only if you have cell modem capabilities.
+They are installed by doing:

 ```console
 $ sudo ./_dt_files/ppp_install_standalone.sh